bouceka/rescue-us/README.md

 Each individual microservice is responsible for a specific business function and can be developed and deployed independently from other services.
 This approach offers several advantages, such as enhanced flexibility, scalability, and resilience, along with simplified maintenance and testing procedures.

 When it comes to implementing microservices, .Net Core is a widely preferred option.
-This preference is due to .Net Core's lightweight, event-driven architecture, which allows it to handle numerous simultaneous connections effectively.
 In this blog post, we will delve into the fundamentals of microservices architecture using .Net Core and provide some illustrative code examples.

 ## Useful links